mjdave/tui/README.md

 # What tui is not
 tui is not finished!

 It should not be used in production environments yet.
-Binary formats are not yet implemented, there is a lot of optimization work yet to do, error reporting has a few issues, and there is still missing functionality.
+There is a lot of optimization work yet to do, error reporting has a few issues, and there is still missing functionality.

 tui has 'objects', as tables.
 However there is no concept of 'self/this', and no direct support for inheritance or classes in general.
 Further OOP support is not planned.

 tui will stay small, and won't add a lot of support for built in system functionality.
 If this functionality is desired, it can easily be added on the C++ side by registering your own functions.

-There are no bindings for languages other than C++ at present.
+There are no bindings for languages other than C++ at present or planned.

 # More about the motivations and ideologies behind tui